Ultimate Guide to Kauai

 Golfing on Kauai

-Experience the game of a lifetime surrounded by Kauai's gorgeous towering mountains, the sparkling Pacific, and even lava rocks.
-With nine golf courses in seven different locations, visitors can choose from world-class options such as Makai Golf Club, designed by PGA legend Jack Nicklaus.
-If you're lucky, you might even catch a few PGA pros swinging on the greens...
+Experience the game of a lifetime surrounded by Kauai's towering mountains, the sparkling Pacific, and even lava rocks.
+If you're lucky, you might even catch a few PGA pros swinging on the greens.

 Snorkeling & Scuba Diving in Poipu

-Kauai is home to some of the most incredible beaches in the world and the snorkeling in Poipu is a must-see!
-Located in the heart of Poipu, this beach park is well-known for fantastic snorkeling opportunities and there are also pavilions with picnic tables and barbecues, perfect for a family day of fun!
-Visitors can rent masks, fins, and all other necessities from the local vendor and enjoy a sun-filled day in the warm Pacific Ocean.
+Visitors can rent masks, fins, and all other necessities from a local vendor and enjoy a fun-filled day in the warm Pacific Ocean.
 Snorkelers can expect to see sea turtles, Butterfly Fish, Parrot Fish, and beautiful live coral.

 Fishing on Kauai